dazhbog/loadBalancer/README.md

-Just edit the config.json file to get started and run
+Just edit the config.json file to get started and routing
     node loadBalancer.js

+public port where the device/client connects to
     "publicPort" 	: "8000",

-public port where the device/client connects to
+IP of destination IP
     "DLIP"			: "127.0.0.1",
-IP of destination IP

-    "DLbasePort" 	: "7000",
 Base port of clusters/servers that are load balanced.
 Base port increments per instance. e.g. 3 instances -> 7000, 7001, 7002
+    "DLbasePort" 	: "7000",

+Downloader instances
     "instances"	 	: "3",

-Downloader instances
+How many connections does the target take simultaneously
     "maxConnections": "2",
-How many connections does the dowloader take simultaneously

-    "sockIdleTime"  : "80000",
 When theres no data flowing when to kill the socket.
 IN Milliseconds

-    "listenWhenNoSlot":  true
+    "sockIdleTime"  : "80000",

 When slots are full:
 true  - will accept & kill connection | To know when we are getting more calls than we can handle false - will not respond to anything when slots are full
+    "listenWhenNoSlot":  true